-The War in Ukraine: Globalisation Takes Another Hit
+The War in Ukraine: Globalization Takes Another Hit

 As Putin’s ground forces remain mired in a stalemate, the situation becomes precarious.
 The optimal outcome would be a diplomatic “win” for Putin that he is able to “sell” to his inner circle and at home.
 Absent that, the situation will likely continue to escalate, raising concerns that Putin will resort to chemical or biological weapons, and that China may provide support to Russia.
 As the conflict rages on, Western leaders will face mounting pressure to do more to assist the Ukrainians in defending their homeland.
 Miscalculations that send the wrong message about intentions will be costly.

-The discussion that follows addresses the war’s impact on the forces of globalisation.
+The discussion that follows addresses the war’s impact on the forces of globalization.
 But first some background.

-All that said, over recent years, globalisation has taken some hits that are altering assumptions underpinning its evolution.
+All that said, over recent years, globalization has taken some hits that are altering assumptions underpinning its evolution.
 Following are a few examples:

 - The emergence of environmental, social and governance (ESG) considerations – the “E”: Institutional investors, activists, consumers, employees and regulators are driving companies to look upstream at their supply chain and downstream to their distribution channels to reduce the carbon footprint in their value chains and product lifecycles.
 Developments at the recent 26th UN Climate Change Conference reinforce these pressures.
 As disclosures become more transparent, these considerations push their way into C-suites and boardrooms.

 - The emergence of ESG considerations – the “S”: The pressure points noted above have also focused the spotlight on human rights abuses in global supply chains.
 Hence, conflict diamonds, child labor, working conditions, worker health and safety, gender inequality, human trafficking, and other matters have driven the need for human rights due diligence in supply chain management.
 This reputation play has become a strategic imperative in today’s transparent world fueled by social media.